snonux/wireguardmeshgenerator/README.md

 END
 ```

+> By default, WireGuard tries to be as silent as possible when not being used; it is not a chatty protocol.
+For the most part, it only transmits data when a peer wishes to send packets.
+When it's not being asked to send packets, it stops sending packets until it is asked again.
+In the majority of configurations, this works well.
+However, when a peer is behind NAT or a firewall, it might wish to be able to receive incoming packets even when it is not sending any packets.
+Because NAT and stateful firewalls keep track of "connections", if a peer behind NAT or a firewall wishes to receive incoming packets, he must keep the NAT/firewall mapping valid, by periodically sending keepalive packets.
+This is called persistent keepalives.
+When this option is enabled, a keepalive packet is sent to the server endpoint once every interval seconds.
+A sensible interval that works with a wide variety of firewalls is 25 seconds.
+Setting it to 0 turns the feature off, which is the default, since most users will not need this, and it makes WireGuard slightly more chatty.
+This feature may be specified by adding the PersistentKeepalive = field to a peer in the configuration file, or setting persistent-keepalive at the command line.
+If you don't need this feature, don't enable it.
+But if you're behind NAT or a firewall and you want to receive incoming connections long after network traffic has gone silent, this option will keep the "connection" open in the eyes of NAT.

 ### Install the config

 This generates the WireGuard config for my f3s project.
 This script is run on my Fedora Linux laptop.